São Tomé and Príncipe: United States

-The United States has had relations with São Tomé and Príncipe since 1975, and has offered millions of dollars in financial aid packages to São Tomé and Príncipe.
+The United States has had relations with São Tomé and Príncipe since 1975 and has offered millions of dollars in financial aid packages to São Tomé and Príncipe.
 The financial aid packages were designed to develop the country's infrastructure and improve its fiscal, tax and customs administration.
 In addition, in recent years, some US Coast Guard ships have visited São Tomé and Príncipe, providing medical and military training to soldiers from São Tomé and Príncipe.
+In 1992, the US federal government broadcaster, Voice of America, and the government of São Tomé signed a long-term agreement to establish a relay broadcasting station in São Tomé.
+Voice of America currently broadcasts to much of Africa from this facility.
 In 2002, the US had plans to establish a small military base on the island of São Tomé.
 São Tomé and Príncipe accepted the construction of the base, but the plan was canceled due to US political and financial issues.
-In 1992, the US federal government broadcaster, Voice of America, and the government of São Tomé signed a long-term agreement to establish a relay broadcasting station in São Tomé.
-Voice of America currently broadcasts to much of Africa from this facility.

 Others

 Thousands of tourists from Cape Verde visit São Tomé and Príncipe, helping the local economy.
 Relations between Cape Verde and São Tomé and Príncipe have improved over the years.

-In recent years, Poland and Germany have been increasing commercial ties with São Tomé and Príncipe, buying more and more cocoa and other products from São Tomé and Príncipe.

-India also has very good relations with São Tomé and Príncipe, investing thousands of euros annually in the agricultural sector.

 Brazil has contributed to improving the health and education system in São Tomé and Príncipe.
 Brazilian television channels and films are the most watched in São Tomé and Príncipe.

 Neighboring Gabon, Cameroon, and the Republic of Congo are important partners in São Tomé and Príncipe; many companies in these countries have establishments and businesses in São Tomé and Príncipe.
 Because these countries speak French, the language has become important in the business sector (together with Portuguese), in São Tomé and Príncipe.

 Since 2013, China has invested in some road and seaport projects but investments have been stalling in recent years.